Slip and Fall Accident Attorneys

 The law of modified comparative negligence can affect how much compensation you can receive.
 With modified comparative negligence in effect, a plaintiff can claim compensation as long as they share no more than 50% of the blame for the accident.
 They will lose the chance to recover damages if their share exceeds that 50% threshold.

 Also, they can reduce your compensation by the percentage of blame attributed to you.
 Your $100,000 compensation award could be reduced to $80,000 if the court determines that you share 20% of the blame for what happened.

 Who Is At Fault for Slip and Fall Accidents?

+Slip and fall accidents that occur on commercial properties are covered by the principle of premises liability.
 The principle of premises liability indicates that commercial property owners must keep their establishments reasonably safe.
 That means they must routinely inspect it for hazards.

+If they spot any hazards, they must remove those hazardous elements.
+If immediate removal of those hazards is not possible, the property owner should warn people about them.
 A commercial property owner failing to keep their establishment safe can be liable if you suffer a slip and fall accident.
 You can file a lawsuit against them and receive compensation.

 Proving that a property owner was negligent is easier said than done.
 Try to gather as much evidence as you can following your accident to prove that you are not at fault for what happened.
 Work with your slip and fall accident attorney to gather and present the evidence in your case.